XueQiangFan/Ense-i6mA/README.md

 **If you use Ense-i6mA for your research please cite the following papers:**

-[1] Xue-Qiang Fan, Bing Lin, Jun Hu*, and Zhong-Yi Guo*.
-Ense-i6mA: identification of DNA N6-methyladenine sites using XGB-RFE feature selection and ensemble machine learning.
-Transactions on Computational Biology and Bioinformatics, sumitted.
+@article{fan2024ense,
+  title={Ense-i6mA: Identification of DNA N6-methyl-adenine Sites Using XGB-RFE Feature Se-lection and Ensemble Machine Learning}, author={Fan, Xue-Qiang and Lin, Bing and Hu, Jun and Guo, Zhong-Yi}, journal={IEEE/ACM Transactions on Computational Biology and Bioinformatics}, year={2024}, publisher={IEEE}
+}

 Licence
 ----